TARS

 Does removing the SDK break anything?

-What happens if Vouch is unreachable?
+What happens if TARS is unreachable?

 Is the keypair tied to a machine?